AaltoSciComp/scicomp-docs/data/datapolicy.rst

    managed by the Science-IT team.

 In Aalto, large amounts of data with variety of requirements are being processed daily.
-This describes the responsibilities of CS-IT and users with respect to data management.
+This describes the responsibilities of IT support and users with respect to data management.

 Everyone should know the summary items below.
 The full policy is for